Why Choose to Measure Italian Proficiency?

 Developing a Language Placement Test for Italian

-In 2012, David Skica of Loyola University approached BYU to join forces and develop an Italian webCAPE.
-For the past two years they have been working diligently to complete the exams.
+In 2012, David Skica of Loyola University approached BYU to join forces and develop an Italian WebCAPE.

-As cultural boundaries erode and inter-national marriages grow, we are also seeing many students who have grown up mastering two languages since early childhood.
+As cultural boundaries erode and international marriages grow, we are also seeing many students who have grown up mastering two languages since early childhood.
 The demand for accurate placement has never been higher.
-We would love to someday offer placement in many more languages, but as I summarize below, it’s a tedious process.
-For now, we are happy to say we are working on the Italian version of our placement test.
+We would love to someday offer placement in many more languages.
+For now, we are happy to announce the Italian license was completed in November of 2017.

 We would like to thank the many volunteers (and students) who have helped during our beta testing, including: